-Non-insurance revenue increased by EUR 4.1 million to EUR 25.6 million.
-The major part of this revenue originated from asset management (EUR 19.6 million), where revenue increased by EUR 1.6 million due to the appreciation of assets under management in pension funds and in funds of a mutual fund management company.
-The remainder (EUR 6.0 million) was mainly generated by assistance services, where revenue increased by EUR 2.5 million as a result of a higher volume of assistance cases and inflation-adjusted price increases.
+Non-insurance revenue increased by EUR 5.8 million to EUR 31.4 million.
+The majority of these revenue streams originated from asset management (EUR 23.7 million), where revenue increased by EUR 4.1 million due to an increase in assets under management in pension funds and in funds of a mutual fund management company as a result of high net inflows and returns generated.
+The remainder (EUR 7.7 million) was mainly generated by assistance services, where revenue increased by EUR 1.7 million as a result of a higher volume of assistance cases.

-Other operating expenses amounted to EUR 51.0 million, up EUR 6.6 million.
-These expenses included non-attributable expenses (EUR 29.4 million) and expenses of non-insurance companies (EUR 21.6 million).
-The rise in personnel costs, an increase in the volume of assistance cases due to higher claims volume and inflation, and increased IT service costs were the main reasons for this.
+Other costs amounted to EUR 56.9 million, up EUR 5.9 million.
+These costs included non-attributable expenses (EUR 31.1 million) and expenses of non-insurance companies (EUR 25.8 million).
+The increase was mainly due to a higher volume of commissions as a result of increased assets under management, an increase in the volume of assistance business due to higher claims and inflation, and increased IT service costs.